roofing system that minimizes business interruption

 You only need to remove the areas with saturated insulation or damaged membrane to install a spray foam roof (or a roof coating system).

-These areas are located with an infrared inspection and/or a visual inspection.
+These areas are designated with an infrared inspection and/or a visual inspection.

 This could be 10% of a roof.